ColinCLL/timemark/README.md

 ## Rule

-try these in order
+Calculate the `delta` of endDay to startDay.
+The mark will fall into one of these methods by delta range.

 * closest days `'昨天', '今天', '明天', '后天'`
-  current range is delta from startDay in `-1 ~ 2`
+  current range is `[-1, 2]`
   configurable only in source code

 * little futher days `'周六', '下周一'`
-  current range is delta from startDay in `-1 ~ 6`
+  current range is delta from startDay in `[3, 6]`
   configurable only in source code

+* others
-* simple formatter by pattern `'YYYY-MM-DD'`, such as `'2019-02-03'`
+  simple formatter by pattern `'YYYY-MM-DD'`, such as `'2019-02-03'`
   if you want more, try `moment.js`.